Dhvani-intwala/My-Books-Store/README.md

 #### Edit Product 2

-- Once the button is clicked the website admin will see the following alert "" at the top right of the screen.
+- Once the button is clicked the website admin will see the following alert "you are editing (book name)" at the top right of the screen.

 ![Edit Product 2](/media/edit-product2.png)

 #### Edit Product 3

-- After the "Update Product" button is pressed and the product is edited successfully, the website admin will see the message "" at the top right of the page.
+- After the "Update Product" button is pressed and the product is edited successfully, the website admin will see the message "successfully updated product" at the top right of the page.

 ![Edit Product 3](/media/edit-product3.png)